Extradition processes and agreements between the UK and other countries, role of the Secretary of State, High Court and Supreme Court.

-- a provisional arrest - this is made when someone is known to be in a country, but is regarded as a flight risk
+- a request for provisional arrest - this is made when someone is known to be in a particular country but where there is insufficient time to prepare a full request, because the person is deemed to be a flight risk

 Bringing a requested person back to the UK

-Once a requested person is available for surrender, the Home Office will be notified by the British Embassy or High Commission, or the police will be notified by Interpol.
+Once a requested person is available for surrender, the UKCA will be notified by the British Embassy or High Commission, or the police will be notified by Interpol.

 The UK will, as a matter of policy, extradite its own nationals, providing no bars to extradition apply.

-Some countries are not permitted to extradite their own nationals.
-Though they often have provisions in place that mean that although they will not extradite their own nationals may be prepared to prosecute them on behalf of the UK.
+Some countries are not permitted to extradite their own nationals, but usually have provisions in place that mean that although they will not extradite their own nationals, they may be prepared to prosecute them.

 European Judicial Network (EJN) – A network of practitioners from EU member states